sansecio/composer-integrity-plugin/README.md

 composer integrity
 ```

+You can pass the `--skip-match` flag to only show non-matching checksums.

 # Caveats

 The plugin does not consider patches, such as those applied through [composer-patches](https://github.com/cweagans/composer-patches), via a `post-install-cmd` composer script, or editing in `vendor` outright.